Nathaniel Gleason, MD

 |University of California, San Francisco||M.D.|| Medicine||2008|

 Nathaniel Gleason, MD, attended Brown University and then earned his medical degree at UCSF, where he was awarded the UCSF Gold-Headed Cane from his peers for possessing the qualities of true physicianship.
-He completed his residency training in General Internal Medicine and Primary Care at UCSF and received the Jeffrey Weingarten Award.
-He now practices as a primary care physician at UCSF and focuses on innovations and technology to improve access to specialty care at lower cost.
+He completed his residency training in General Internal Medicine and Primary Care at UCSF and received the Jeffrey Weingarten Award for the Internal Medicine resident who best exemplifies the personal and professional qualities of a UCSF physician.

-In 2013, Dr. Gleason received a CHQI Fellowship to support development of an eReferral platform (decision support at the point of care) with an eConsult option. eConsults – information-only exchanges that allow primary care providers to obtain guidance from specialists via electronic consultation in appropriate cases – offer patients timely access to specialist expertise, without the travel, work absence, and insurance co-pay associated with an office visit.
-The program significantly reduced referral rate and improved specialty care access time for UCSF primary care patients.
+In 2013, Dr. Gleason received a University of California Center for Health Quality and Innovation (CHQI) Fellowship to support development of an enhanced referral platform (decision support at the point of care) and an eConsult program. eConsults – electronic exchanges that allow primary care providers to obtain guidance from specialists in appropriate cases – offer patients timely access to specialist expertise without the travel, work absence, and cost associated with an office visit.
+The program significantly improved specialty care access time for UCSF primary care patients.

 People in Profiles who have published with this person.